NotaryChains/NotaryChainDocs/whitepaper.md

-Notarychains has been rebranded to Factom.
+NotaryChains has been rebranded to Factom.

 The updated documentation is under the [FactomProject](https://github.com/FactomProject/FactomDocs) Github account.